cdozdil/OptiScaler/README.md

 * **FSR2 2.1.2** with background DirectX12 processing [*]
 * **FSR2 2.2.1** with background DirectX12 processing [*]

 [*] This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
 There is %10-15 performance penalty for this method but allows much more upscaler options.
-Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OmniScaler.
+Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OptiScaler.

 #### For DirectX 12
 * **XeSS 1.x.x** (Default upscaler)